Cats need baths!

 But don’t cats hate water?

-Everyone has heard the adage that cats hate water.
-And any cat owner who has ever tried to wash a mess off of their pet knows how beastly their pet can get when it’s forced near the sink or tub.
+Everyone knows the adage that cats hate water.
+And any cat owner who has ever tried to wash a mess off of their pet knows how beastial their pet can get when it’s forced near the sink or tub.

 But the reality is that cats are very nervous creatures.
 They’re cautious, and often take sudden, loud, and unknown things as a threat.
 They get scared.
 And sometimes they panic.
 This isn’t simply a matter of cats disliking water, it’s a case of cats not knowing that water is safe.